go101/golds/README.md

   (The docs of standard packages are generated within about 7 seconds, and the docs of the kubernetes project packages are generated within about one minute.)
 * All functionalities are implemented locally, no external websites are needed.
 * Just fell free to open any number of pages in new browser windows as needed.
-* JavaScript-off friendly.
-No tracing, no auto external websites visiting.

 _(NOTE: This tool is still in its early experimental phase.
 More new features will be added from time to time in future versions.)_